On the dynamics of a free vortex pair in the presence of a fixed vortex: Constrained three-vortex problem

 In the above equation, $u^2+v^2$ term is bounded on both sides (see lemma~\ref{lemma_Mneq0_uv_boundedness}), and the right-hand side is a finite constant.
 Therefore, $r_{12}$ is bounded away from zero and bounded above. \end{proof} \end{lemma}

-In the following lemma, we physically characterize the $(u,v)$ phase plane trajectories that converge to the singularity point $\eta_1=(1,0)$. \begin{lemma} The vortex motion is unbounded if and only if $(u-1)^2+v^2 $ tends to zero, i.e., the $(u,v)$ trajectory tends to the singularity point $\eta_1=(1,0)$. \end{lemma} \begin{proof} Follows directly from~\ref{lemma_Mneq0_r12_bounded}.
+In the following lemma, we physically characterize the $(u,v)$ phase plane trajectories that converge to the singularity point $\eta_1=(1,0)$. \begin{lemma} The vortex motion is unbounded if and only if $(u-1)^2+v^2 $ tends to zero, i.e., the $(u,v)$ trajectory tends to the singularity point $\eta_1=(1,0)$. \end{lemma} \begin{proof} Follows from~\ref{lemma_Mneq0_r12_bounded} and~\eqref{r2byr1_r12byr1}.

 \end{proof} From lemma~\ref{lemma_Mneq0_uv_boundedness}, we know that all $(u,v)$ phase plane trajectories are bounded away from the singularity point $\eta_0=(0,0)$.
 However, this is not the case for the second singularity point $\eta_1=(1,0)$.
-We may have a $(u,v)$ trajectory converging to $\eta_1$ in the counter-rotating case, and lemma~\ref{lemma_Mneq0_eta1_convergence} states that this physically corresponds to an unbounded vortex motion, and vice-versa.
+We may have a $(u,v)$ trajectory converging to $\eta_1$ in the equal counter-rotating case, and lemma~\ref{lemma_Mneq0_eta1_convergence} states that this physically corresponds to an unbounded vortex motion, and vice-versa.
 The existence of initial conditions leading to such trajectories is explained in theorem~\ref{theorem_Mneq0_ultimatum}.

-\begin{lemma} For both $t>0$ and $t<0$ a non-equilibrium $(u,v)$ phase plane trajectory must either (i) intersect the $u$-axis in finite time, or (ii) converge to a saddle equilibrium point or the singularity point $\eta_1=(1,0)$. \begin{proof} Let $\eta_2(t)=(u(t),v(t))$ be the trajectory under consideration.
-Since $\eta_2$ is assumed to be non-equilibrium WLOG we may assume $\eta_2|_{t=0}=(u_0,v_0)$ and $v_0\neq 0$.
+\begin{lemma} For both $t>0$ and $t<0$ a non-equilibrium $(u,v)$ phase plane trajectory must either (i) intersect the $u$-axis in finite time, or (ii) converge to a saddle equilibrium point or the singularity point $\eta_1=(1,0)$. \begin{proof} Let $\eta_2(t)=(u(t),v(t))$ be a non-equilibrium trajectory.
+WLOG we may assume $\eta_2|_{t=0}=(u_0,v_0)$ and $v_0\neq 0$.
 Let us only look at the case $t>0$, as similar lines of arguments can be given for $t<0$.
 If the vortex motion is unbounded for $t>0$, then the corresponding $(u,v)$ trajectory must tend to the singularity point $\eta_1=(1,0)$ as $t$ tends to infinity (see lemma~\ref{lemma_Mneq0_eta1_convergence}).
 Now suppose that $r_1$ is bounded and that for $t>0$, the trajectory $\eta_2$ does not intersect the $u$-axis.
 Thus, $\eta_2$ cannot be a periodic trajectory and from corollary~\ref{corollary_Mneq0_classsification}, it must tend to a saddle equilibrium point as $t$ tends to infinity. \end{proof} \end{lemma} Next, we show that the singularity point $\eta_0=(0,0)$ has an index $+1$, and hence there is always a region of closed trajectories surrounding the origin in the $(u,v)$ phase plane.

 \begin{lemma} The origin has an index $+1$. \begin{proof} We shall show that there exists a closed trajectory which contains the origin but none of the equilibrium points or the singularity point $\eta_1$.
 Consider the open ball $B_d(0)=\{(u,v)\big|u^2+v^2<d^2\}$, where $d=1/2\,\min\{|u|\,\big|p(u)=0\}$.
 By construction, $B_d(0)$ does not contain any of the equilibrium points or the singularity point $(1,0)$.
 We shall try to find a point $(u_0,v_0)\in B_d(0)$ such that the unique trajectory $\eta_2$ that passes through $(u_0,v_0)$ is contained in $B_d(0)$ for all time.
 Let $h(u,v)=u^2+v^2$, we have $\dot{h}=-v\Big(\Gamma_1+\Gamma_2(u^2+v^2)\Big)^2/4M\pi\Big((u-1)^2+v^2\Big)$.
 Hence points on the $u$-axis are either a minimum or maximum for the function $h$.
 It can be verified that the sign of the second derivative $\ddot{h}$ depends only on the sign of $\dot{v}$.
 The expression for $\dot{v}$ evaluated on the $u$-axis is